Schultzer/ecto_qlc/README.md

 Most of the inspiration for this adapter comes from [Ecto SQL](https://github.com/elixir-ecto/ecto_sql) and [Etso](https://github.com/evadne/etso).

-Below is a non-exhaustive list of similiar projects:
+Below is a non-exhaustive list of similar projects:

 - https://github.com/elixir-ecto/ecto_sql
 - https://github.com/meh/amnesia